initlabopen/DrupalSE/README.md

 Input password for user 'webmaster'

-Select “1.
+Press “1.
 Configure new server” for configure server

 ## Manage sites